 Rahayu’s decision culminated in a complete rehaul of the School’s strategic intent.
 While international students may return in the future, SCEMS has set its sights on the domestic horizon for now.
 A new hub for undergraduate engineering at La Trobe’s Bendigo campus is in the works, along with plans to develop stronger ties with regional partners.
 Flexible delivery of courses, diversifying student recruitment, and regional roadshows are also on the table.
 In the research space, Rahayu has innovative plans to create a ‘one stop shop,’ matching academic or industry needs with specialised capability in the School, to drive interdisciplinary outcomes.

 One thing is clear: Rahayu is a strategist and a builder.
 She is woman who leads by example, never rests on her laurels, and graciously attributes any achievements to the strength of her team.
 “I think of myself as a member of the School, rather than a leader.
 I have so much passion for my discipline, which is something I share with my colleagues.
 We all want to bring engineering, technology, computer and mathematical sciences to the fore, we want to inspire students, and make research contributions that have real-world application and impact.”

-Find out more about the School of Engineering and Mathematical Sciences on our website.
+Find out more about the School of Computing, Engineering and Mathematical Sciences on our website.